Our Annual Appeal: Transforming St Peter's, Sudbury

 We aim to repair and regenerate St Peter’s as a thriving community hub that attracts new audiences through a diverse programme of activities and celebration of the site and town’s heritage but we need your help.

-In order to secure a £2.5 million grant from the National Lottery Heritage Fund matched funding of £248,000 needs to be raised.
+In order to secure a grant from the National Lottery Heritage Fund for this £2.5 million project, we are working hard to achieve a match-funding target.
 With vocal support from their local MP and district and town councils the community is working hard towards this target but we need your help to reach this ambitious goal.

 Your donation will enable us to: